 Leave

-Give the treat as soon as your pet moves his/her nose or head away.
+Give the treat as soon as your pet moves their nose or head away.
 Repeat.
 Your pet is learning that ignoring the treat eventually gets it anyway.
-Label the behavior as you repeat, “Leave!”
+Label the behavior as you repeat, "Leave!"

 If you struggle to train any of these commands, keep your dog on a leash whenever traveling.